+Intrinsic rewards and motivators at work are popular topics for leaders and employers.
 One of the toughest challenges managers face is finding ways to change employee behavior.
-Helping people develop and improve the way they do things while also encouraging them to do new things in novel ways isn’t easy.
+Helping people develop and improve the way they do things while encouraging them to do new things in novel ways isn’t easy.
 However, it is what many experts consider the “missing piece” to motivating employees, increasing employee engagement, and boosting productivity.

 What Does “Intrinsically Motivated” Mean?

 Intrinsic motivation techniques focus on helping employees become more productive, engaged, and happier in their work.
-Long-term benefits include better organizational performance and employees who are better equipped to work more autonomously.
+Long-term benefits include better organizational performance and better-equipped employees to work more autonomously.

 Business and management author Daniel Pink is well-regarded for his work on employee motivation and changing the nature of work and the workplace.
 His three elements of intrinsic motivation that encourage employees to improve are:

-- Autonomy, which is the desire to direct our own lives.
+- Autonomy is the desire to direct our own lives.

 - Mastery, or the desire to improve at something that matters.